Controlled Substance & Paraphernalia Another charge. Another real RESULT.

-A Recent Possession and Drug Parahernalia Case in Waukesha
+A Recent Possession and Drug Paraphernalia Case in Waukesha

-Recently, I had a client facing a Possession of a Controlled Substance and Possession of Drug Paraphernalia charge in Circuit Court.
-The case was in circuit court because in Wisconsin possession of certain controlled substances in any amount equate to criminal charges.
-In this case my client was facing up to a year in jail, the highest penalty possible for a conviction on a misdemeanor charge.
+Recently, I had a client facing a possession of a controlled substance and possession of drug paraphernalia in Wisconsin Circuit Court.
+The case was in circuit court because in Wisconsin possession of THC or other controlled substances in any amount equates to criminal charges.
+In this case, my client was facing up to a year in jail, the highest penalty possible for a conviction on a misdemeanor charge.
 Beyond that, my client was facing additional penalties professionally, including the loss of his job and the possibility of not being able to continue in his career path.

-This was a case that was not simply about what took place at the time when my client was arrested.
+This case was not simply about what took place at the time when my client was arrested.
 This was a case where I needed to present to the District Attorney who my client was.
-So, together with my client, we worked on a game plan that would allow us to present an argument to the District Attorney that was multifaceted:
+So, together with my client, we worked on a game plan that would allow us to present a multifaceted argument to the District Attorney that would:

-- Take responsibility for the actions that lead to the charges and put in context what was going on with my client
+- Take responsibility for the actions that led to the charges and put in context what was going on with my client

 - Make the District Attorney understand that my client is more than this one charge.

-By accomplishing each facet of our game plan, it allowed me to argue to the District Attorney that even without punishment from the Court this case would not be without repercussions.
-That everything my client had on the line beyond the court case was actually more important and potentially a more lasting penalty for him than what the judge would likely impose against him; so instead let’s give him a chance to demonstrate that this charge is not who he is.
+By accomplishing each facet of our game plan, it allowed me to argue to the District Attorney that even without punishment from the Court this case would not be without repercussions; that everything my client had on the line beyond the court case was actually more important and potentially of a penalty for him than what the judge would likely impose; so instead, let’s give him a chance to demonstrate this charge is not who he is.

-In the end I was able to negotiate with the District Attorney an outcome that did not include a criminal conviction, but instead amended the charge down to a municipal ordinance [a ticket]; with a fine only punishment.
-This allowed my client to continue in his career path without the fatal flaw that a criminal conviction would have on him!
+In the end I was able to negotiate with the District Attorney an outcome that did not include a criminal conviction, but instead amended the charge down to a municipal ordinance (drug paraphernalia ticket) with a fine only punishment.
+This allowed my client to continue in his career path without the fatal flaw that a criminal conviction would have on him.